psf/pyperf/doc/perf.rst

 perf does not implement a function to warmup the benchmark until results seem to be stable.
 On some benchmarks, performances are never stable: see the paper mentionned above.
-Running an arbitrary number of warmup samples may also make the benchmark less reliable since two runs may use a different number of warmup samples.
+Running an arbitrary number of warmup values may also make the benchmark less reliable since two runs may use a different number of warmup values.

 .. _metadata: